Whittier police arrest two men with 33-pound bag of meth

-Whittier police arrested two men Thursday for possessing a backpack filled with 33 pounds of methamphetamine.

-Eric Hansen transported the bag filled with about “$225,000” worth of meth from Bellingham, Washington, on the state ferry M/V Kennicott, authorities said.
+Whittier Police arrested Eric James Hansen and Marshal Parke on Thursday.
+Federal authorities say Hansen brought the meth – worth about $225,000 in wholesale quantities – from Bellingham, Washington, to Whittier on the state ferry Kennicott.

+The ferry made stops in Southeast Alaska on its way to Whittier, the closest state ferry terminal to Anchorage, about 60 miles away.
-Alaska Marine Highway employees notified Whittier police about a “suspicious passenger,” who later turned out to be Hansen, according to an affidavit filed Friday by the Alaska District Attorney’s Office.

-The charging documents do not say what made Hansen suspicious, but documents say Whittier Police pulled Hansen over after leaving the ferry terminal in a GMC Yukon.
+According to the charges, Alaska Marine Highway employees notified Whittier police about a “suspicious passenger.”
+That passenger later turned out to be Hansen, the charges say.
+The charging document does not say what made Hansen seem suspicious but notes he had been seen with the backpack in the Whittier ferry terminal.

+The charges say Parke was driving a GMC Yukon with Alaska license plates when police stopped the SUV, and Hansen was in the passenger seat.
+An unnamed woman rode in back.
+The charging document says police brought in a drug-sniffing dog that indicated the odor of narcotics coming from the vehicle.

+The charges say that after getting a search warrant, police found the backpack filled with meth, as well as $8,000 cash in a briefcase, a scale with drug residue on it, a glass pipe with burnt edges and a small baggie with white powder.

 Recent headlines